 What is reflux?

 The medical name for this condition is gastroesophageal reflux disease (GERD).
-It is sometimes called acid reflux or heartburn.
-Reflux occurs when the acid from the food and liquid in your stomach backs up to your throat (esophagus).
+It’s sometimes called acid reflux or heartburn.
+Reflux occurs when the acid from the food and liquid in your stomach backs up into your throat (esophagus).
 It can occur at any age, even in babies.
 Many times, you or your doctor can determine the triggers for your reflux.

 Symptoms of reflux